Rick Currie has been a fixture of the Canadian comedy scene since the 1980s and remains one of it’s most popular, reliable and funny acts.

 The national comedy circuit embraced Rick’s clean, whimsical style and soon the stages he played grew bigger and more prestigious.
-The 1990s included tens of thousands of kilometers worth of touring throughout Canada, England and the USA.
+The 1990s included tens of thousands of kilometers worth of touring throughout Canada, Europe and the USA.
 Highlights include repeat performances on CBC Radio’s “Madly off in All Directions”, two appearances on the Comedy Network’s “Club 54”, Toronto’s People’s Comedy Festival and the Just for Laughs Festival in Montreal.
 He also acted in a number of national television ads and movies.

 In 1999, Rick returned to Ottawa and was re-introduced to the city when he was cast in a popular parody of the Molson Canadian rant, “I Am an Ottawa Senators Fan”.
 The rant was played at the Corel Center each night during the 2000 playoff series, as well as shown on sports channels across North America.
 Later that year, Rick organized “The Ottawa Comedy Collision” – a benefit show that sold out Barrymores and raised thousands of dollars for the Ottawa Regional Cancer Center Foundation.